ethereum/eth-tester/README.md

 Ethereum tester uses two formats for data.

-- The *normal* format is the data format the is expected as input arguments to all `EthereumTester` methods as well as the return types from all method calls.
+- The *normal* format is the data format that is expected as input arguments to all `EthereumTester` methods as well as the return types from all method calls.
 - The *canonical* format is the data format that is used internally by the backend class.

 Ethereum tester enforces strict validation rules on these formats.